AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components-events-operators.md

 **[!UICONTROL Disable]** Disables the specified object.

 **[!UICONTROL Invoke service]** Invokes a service configured in a form data model (FDM).
 When you choose the Invoke Service operation, a field appears.
 On tapping the field, it displays all services configured in all form data model (FDM) on your [!DNL Experience Manager] instance.
-On choosing a Form Data Model service, more fields appear where you can map form objects with input and output parameters for the specified service.
+On choosing a Form Data Model service, more fields appear where you can map form objects with input  parameters for the specified service.
+You can map the output parameters through the event payload option for the specified service.
+You can also create rules for handling success and failure responses of the Invoke service operation using the rule editor.

+>[!NOTE]
+>
+> To learn more about the Invoke service, [click here](/help/forms/invoke-service-enhancements-rule-editor.md).

 See the example rule for invoking Form Data Model (FDM) services.

 In addition to the Form Data Model service, you can specify a direct WSDL URL to invoke a web service.
 However, a Form Data Model service has many benefits and the recommended approach to invoke a service.